 A measuring unit used to estimate task duration.
 One story point could mean anything and it is up to the team to define it – in hours, money, or size of tasks.

 A Scrum chart displaying how the number of incomplete tasks decreases over time.
 Can be used to identify issues when the number of tasks stops decreasing all of a sudden.

 Scrum Cheat Sheet

 To help you out on the daily basis, we have put all of this information into one handy Scrum cheat sheet.
-Keep it nearby and you are sure to know what to do next time there is uncertainty.
+Keep the Scrum cheat sheet nearby and you are sure to know what to do next time there is uncertainty.

 Scrum is a great choice for teams that want to move fast and react to the changing environment.
-Planning, completing and reviewing the work in short iterations allows to quickly test out new ideas and deliver a final result that is done in accordance to the customer feedback.
-Scrum was created for small collocated teams, but has since proven to be a great candidate for scaling.
-Great for Agile beginners it may very well be your intro into Agile and with this Scrum cheat sheet you are sure to do great!
+Planning, completing, and reviewing the work in short iterations allows to quickly test out new ideas and deliver a final result that is done in accordance with the customer feedback.
+Scrum was created for small collocated teams but has since proven to be a great candidate for scaling.
+Great for Agile beginners it may very well be your intro into Agile and with this Scrum master cheat sheet you are sure to do great!